qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ## Next up

-In the [final section of the course](ADD LINK HERE), you can get a practical feel for Cosmos by using a wallet to buy and stake ATOM with a validator, engaging with the Cosmos ecosystem directly.
+In the [final section of the course](ADD LINK HERE), you can get a practical feel for Cosmos by using a wallet to buy and stake ATOM with a validator, engaging with the Cosmos Ecosystem directly.